 I have just read your response to the question about limited atonement.
 Are you saying that unless God has specifically chosen us, we ultimately do not have a choice as to whether we will accept Christ or not - God has actually made that choice already and Jesus really only died for those people?
 Are not the elect the people who have chosen Jesus as their personal savior?
 What if God never chose me to be one of the elect although I believe in my heart that He raised Jesus from the dead and I confess with my mouth that Jesus is Lord.
 The Bible says that if I do this I will be saved.
 Am I therefore not part of the elect, or am I just wasting my time?

-It would be good to start by reviewing two past questions and answers which discuss predestination: “If you are not chosen then does it really matter when you die?“, and “Does a man choose salvation, and does God choose a man to be saved?”
-Limited and Unlimited Atonement are related ideas.
-Predestination is where we must start, and then we can come to Limited and Unlimited Atonement.
+It would be good to start by reviewing three past questions and answers which discuss predestination: “If you are not chosen then does it really matter when you die?“, “What is the role of man and God in salvation?“and Does the Bible teach that Christ died for everyone or just the elect? are related ideas.
+Predestination is where we must start, and then we can discuss Limited and Unlimited Atonement.

 This is good and acceptable in the sight of God our Savior, who desires all men to be saved and to come to the knowledge of the truth.
-(NASB) 1 Timothy 2:3-4
+1 Timothy 2:3-4 (NASB)

-But then how do we handle John 6:37?
+But then how do we respond to John 6:37, 44 and 65?

 TODAY IF YOU HEAR HIS VOICE, DO NOT HARDEN YOUR HEARTS, AS WHEN THEY PROVOKED ME . . . they were not able to enter because of unbelief.
-(NASB) Hebrews 3:15, 19
+Hebrews 3:15, 19 (NASB)

 This implies we have a decision to make and Romans 10:13 says, “WHOEVER WILL CALL UPON THE NAME OF THE LORD WILL BE SAVED.”
 To provide balance, we should also ask ourselves, “How significant is my role?”